johnsoul777/AL13N-AFK/README.md

 # AL13N-AFK

-I decided to create one with the Rockstar licensing system that also allows bypassing users you choose in your config.lua
+I decided to create one AFK system with the Rockstar licensing system that also allows bypassing users you choose in your config.lua

 ## How to use it